-It is the User's responsibility to report any break-ins, damage or building security breaches to Council property to ensure the continued security and maintenance of Council's Assets as identified in Appendix D Incident Reporting Protocols of Occupants (p.
+It is the User's responsibility to report all break-ins, damage or building security breaches to Council's property to ensure the continued security and maintenance of Council's Assets as identified in Appendix D Incident Reporting Protocols of Occupants (p.
 44).

-There are three levels of reportable incidents as follows:
+There are 3 levels of reportable incidents as follows: